DHTMLX/docs-todolist/docs/api/rest_api/routes/Get_routes/Get_projects.md

 ### Description

-@short:Gets data on all available projects and returns a json object with an array of projects objects
+@short:Gets data on all projects and returns a json object with an array of projects objects

 The route handles the GET request made to the **'/projects'** path.